-Upbit is a South Korean cryptocurrency exchange launched in October 2017.
-There is a large number of South Korean cryptocurrency exchanges, as the country has been one of crypto’s strongholds since early on.
-In addition to this exchange, the list also includes (but is not limited to): Bithumb, Coinone, Korbit, Coinrail and Gopax.
+Upbit is a South Korean crypto exchange launched in October 2017.
+There is a large number of South Korean exchanges, as the country has been one of crypto’s strongholds since early on.
+In addition to this exchange, the list also includes (but is not limited to): Bithumb, Coinone and Korbit.

-There is thorough information on the exchange’s website on the company running the exchange.
+There is plenty of information on the exchange’s website on the company running the exchange.
 This is always nice to see for prospective customers as it makes it less likely that the exchange will just run off with your money.

-This exchange also has a fantastic selection of trading pairs, offering trading in 158 different cryptocurrencies.
+This exchange also has a fantastic selection of trading pairs, offering trading in 158 different cryptos.

 Upbit also has a mobile app.
 You can download the mobile app on both App Store and Google Play.
 Most traders do their crypto trading on desktop, but if you prefer to do it via mobile, that’s no problem with Upbit.

 On the day of updating this review (21 September 2021), Upbit had a 24-hour trading volume of USD 7.5 billion, according to Coinmarketcap.
 On the same day, Binance held the top spot with an incredible volume of USD 35 billion.